The Wimberley Village Library is planning for a future in which it provides new services, new programs, and new spaces for all of its patrons.

 Who will actually build the expansion?

 An experienced construction company will be selected, following a bidding process.
 The construction company will be overseen by the project management firm of AG/CM, which has offices in major Texas cities such as San Antonio and Austin, and two project managers who actually live in Wimberley.
-The project manager will be supervised by the building committee, which reports to the full board of trustees.
+The project will be supervised by the building committee, which reports to the full board of trustees.
 Chair of the building committee is Aileen Edgington.

 What specific changes are planned in the expansion?

 f.
 The existing computer area, reference desk, Friends shelves, young adult section, DVD carousels and audio book section will become the adult area, with computers, books, DVD’s and audio books.
-A “quiet” area will be created by enclosing part of what today is a front porch facing to the south.

 g.
 The existing meeting room will become a Friends work/sales space, allowing year-round book